scaffold-eth/scaffold-eth-examples/README.md

 > everything you need to build on Ethereum! 🚀

-If you haven't taken a look at the [circom starter kit](https://github.com/scaffold-eth/scaffold-eth-examples/tree/circom-starter-kit) or the [circom contract tutorial](https://github.com/scaffold-eth/scaffold-eth-examples/tree/circom-contract-tutorial) it would be a good idea to check those out before getting to deep into this branch!
+If you haven't taken a look at the [circom starter kit](https://github.com/scaffold-eth/scaffold-eth-examples/tree/circom-starter-kit) or the [circom contract tutorial](https://github.com/scaffold-eth/scaffold-eth-examples/tree/circom-contract-tutorial) it would be a good idea to check those out before getting too deep into this branch!

 This repo aims to be a foundation to rapidly prototype any contract that needs addresses to anonymously prove that a secret they know is contained within a list.
 How are we going to do this?
 With merkle trees and zero knowledge of course!